vargaeric/class-incremental-learning/README.md

 # Master Thesis Progress Tracking

+## Week 4 (03.18 - 03.24)

+We have implemented our own method for exemplar selection using K-means clustering;
+however, this function is currently not in use.
+Furthermore, we have made all the necessary modifications to ensure the reproducibility of our experiments.
+This includes setting the seeds for all the packages we have used.

 ## Week 3 (03.11 - 03.17)

 We have continued to write our own implementation of the iCaRL method.
 The current